Transportation of Non-Radioactive

-Traditional demolition waste such as concrete, metal, building materials, aggregate and glass, or clean waste (no detectable radiation) are proposed to be removed from the plant site, as is low- level radioactive waste (items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation).
-The 2018 NDCTP proposed truck transportation for waste removal and estimated that 1,361,335 tons of non-radioactive, low activity radioactive waste, and Class A, B, and C waste would need to be removed.
-684,000 tons of that is concrete from the removal of the Marina Breakwater.
-Keeping the breakwater in place would reduce the amount of demolition materials to 677,335 tons which would significantly decrease the number of truck trips needed to remove the demolition materials.
+Traditional demolition waste such as concrete, metal, building materials, aggregate and glass, or clean waste (no detectable radiation) are proposed to be removed from the plant site, as is low-level radioactive waste (items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation).
 Relying solely on trucks for removing waste materials from the power plant site (excluding the breakwater and spent fuel) would entail an estimated 70,000 2-way truck trips.

-Removal of demolition materials can be completed using trucking, trucking to a rail yard and transfer to rail cars, or barging to a location and transferring to rail cars or trucks, or a combination of any of these methods.
-Public comment to the DCDEP from neighbouring communities and the county at large revealed a concern about the impacts of only using trucks to move demolition materials through the county.
+Public comment to the DCDEP from neighboring communities and the county at large revealed a concern about the impacts of only using trucks to move demolition materials through the county.
 Due to these concerns, the DCDEP requested that PG&E consider alternative transportation routes and methods (including truck, barge and rail) for removal of the demolition materials.
-Specifically, the DCDEP asked whether barging the materials from the site could be considered.
 In response to this question, PG&E collaborated with the B. John Garrick Institute for the Risk Sciences of UCLA to conduct an analysis of risks associated with, among other things, removing waste materials from the power plant by barging instead of trucking.

 UCLA’s Garrick Institute completed the report entitled “Transportation Risks Associated with the Decommissioning of Nuclear Power Plants: Methodology and Application to Diablo Canyon Power Plant” in May of 2020.